 Need a little more info on what a gap year actually is?
-Check out how you can live abroad, vacation in Europe and see 11 or so different countries during your gap year with ILP right here!
+Check out how you can live abroad and vacation in Europe during your gap year with ILP right here!

-But wait…How are you supposed to make a journal of memories if you haven’t even been there yet?
-We've got you covered.
-Leave space for open ended questions (and room for pictures!) once you actually make it to Finland, but until you go, start your journal with these ideas:
+Here's how to do just that — Leave space for open ended questions (and room for pictures!) once you actually make it to Finland, but until you go, start your journal with these ideas:

 - Map It Out